 Stress

-The impact of lifestyle on fertility
+The impact of lifestyle on fertility – Vitamins to help you get pregnant quickly

-In addition to vitamins and minerals, lifestyle plays a crucial role in fertility.
+As well as vitamins and minerals, lifestyle plays a crucial role in fertility.
 Certain day-to-day adjustments can improve your chances of conceiving, while contributing to your general well-being.
 Here are a few recommendations:

 Moderate physical exercise

 Regular, but not excessive, physical activity promotes better blood circulation and can help regulate hormones.
-Exercises such as yoga or walking are particularly beneficial
+Exercises such as yoga or walking are particularly beneficial.

 Stress management